 for information regarding academic appeals and misconduct, including copyright and collusion.
 Please see IT Services

 for information regarding regulations and guidelines covering the use of IT services.

 The University is committed to achieving and maintaining the highest standards of fire safety for all employees, students and others who may be affected by the University's activities.
 Please see Safety Office

 Drug and Alcohol Abuse Prevention

 Attendance Monitoring and Missing Students

 Attendance/engagement is monitored according to University Policy.
-Poor and non-attendance is followed up by academic schools and central services (including the International Office for international students on Tier 4 visas) and involve meeting students face to face.
+Poor and non-attendance is followed up by academic schools and central services (including the Visa and Immigration Team for international students on Tier 4 visas) and involve meeting students face to face.